GuyWithaPC/GuyWithaPC/README.md

-My name is Max Petersen and I'm a junior studying computer science and mathematics at the University of Utah.
+My name is Max Petersen and I'm a senior studying computer science and mathematics at the University of Utah.

 I'm interested in low-level/embedded programming and interesting programming languages like Haskell and Rust.